dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

-4. How can i make using the terminal easier?
+4. How can I make using the terminal easier?
 ==================================================

 There are a few different tips/tricks to make using the terminal a lot smoother: